The Sea to Summit Cinder Quilt is the perfect companion for ultralight, ultrawarm adventures | CNN Underscored

 Lightweight and versatile

 When you’re headed out on a long thru-hike or multi-day backpacking trip, it’s imperative to consider how much weight is in your pack.
-The Cinder Quilt’s ultimate use-case was intended as a lighter alternative to a full-sized sleeping bag for the backcountry.
+The Cinder Quilt’s ultimate use case was intended as a lighter alternative to a full-size sleeping bag for the backcountry.
 Because the quilt has no backside or hood, it’s much smaller than your average sleeping bag.
-Sea to Summit insulated this quilt with a super lofty 750+ fill power down which ensures a “lowest comfort temperature” rating down to 35 degrees Fahrenheit.
+Sea to Summit insulated this quilt with a super lofty 750+ fill power down, which ensures a “lowest comfort temperature” rating down to 35 degrees Fahrenheit.

 It also comes with an included stuff sack that allows you to compress the quilt even more.
 When compressed in its stuff sack, the quilt is about the same height and width as two Nalgene water bottles and weighs in at just under 1.5 pounds (23.3 ounces).